-- 6. The Superintendent or designee shall use interventions to address bullying, that may include, but are not limited to, school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services. - 7.
-A reprisal or retaliation against any person who reports an act of bullying is prohibited.
-A student's act of reprisal or retaliation will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions. - 8.
-A student will not be punished for reporting bullying or supplying information, even if the District's investigation concludes that no bullying occurred.
-However, knowingly making a false accusation or providing knowingly false information will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions. - 9.
-The District's bullying prevention and response plan must be based on the engagement of a range of school stakeholders, including students and parents/guardians. - 10.
-The Superintendent or designee shall post this policy on the District's Internet website, if any, and include it in the student handbook, and, where applicable, post it where other policies, rules, and standards of conduct are currently posted.
-The policy must also be distributed annually to parents/guardians, students, and school personnel, including new employees when hired. - 11.
+- 9. The District's bullying prevention and response plan must be based on the engagement of a range of school stakeholders, including students and parents/guardians. - 10.
+The Superintendent or designee shall post this policy on the District's website, if any, and include it in the student handbook, and, where applicable, post it where other policies, rules, and standards of conduct are currently posted.
+The policy must be distributed annually to parents/guardians, students, and school personnel (including new employees when hired), and must also be provided periodically throughout the school year to students and faculty. - 11.
 The Superintendent or designee shall assist the Board with its evaluation and assessment of this policy's outcomes and effectiveness.
 This process shall include, without limitation: - a.
 The frequency of victimization; - b.
 Student, staff, and family observations of safety at a school; - c.
 Identification of areas of a school where bullying occurs; - d.
 The types of bullying utilized; and - e.
 Bystander intervention or participation.